DEFINITION OF SUSTAINABLE FASHION

 DEFINITION OF CIRCULAR FASHION

-Anna Brismar’s interest in the concept and principles of circular economy and their implications for the fashion industry took off during 2013, after a lecture by Dame Ellen MacArthur in Stockholm.
-During winter/spring 2014, Anna wrote two separate articles on circularity and fashion (see e.g. here).
-Later that year, in June 2014, Anna coined the term “circular fashion” at a project meeting while planning for the fashion event CIRCULAR FASHION – SHOW&TALK 2014 (for which she became project leader).
+Dr. Brismar’s interest in the concept and principles of circular economy and their implications for the fashion industry took off during 2013, after a lecture by Dame Ellen MacArthur in Stockholm.
+During winter/spring 2014, Anna wrote two separate articles on circularity and fashion.
+In June 2014, Anna coined the term “circular fashion” at a project meeting while planning for the fashion event CIRCULAR FASHION – SHOW&TALK 2014 (for which she became project leader).
 In autumn 2016, she proposed the following definition of the term:

 16 PRINCIPLES FOR MORE CIRCULAR FASHION

-Sixteen key principles for a more circular fashion industry have been developed by Anna Brismar at Green Strategy as part of the Circular Fashion Framework .
+Sixteen key principles for a more circular fashion industry have been developed by Dr. Brismar in 2014 and 2015 as central elements of a Circular Fashion Framework .

 The principles have been organized based on the typical lifecycle of a garment and its different phases.
 The first thirteen principles concern the production phase, that is the design process, sourcing phase, material production and final product manufacturing, as well as the phases of marketing and services provision, material reuse, recycling and possible composting during production.
 The last three principles relate to the user phase and what here needs to be considered to make the product’s entire lifecycle more circular.